9999years/new.becca.ooo/source/_posts/i-c-the-light.md

      fractals
 ---

+# i c the light

-## A distance-estimating ray marcher
+A distance-estimating ray marcher

 From [Syntopia]: